Scabs on Dogs: Types and Common Causes

 Dog scabs can take on a wide variety of appearances, depending on their cause and the affected area of skin.
 Learn more about some of the most common types below:

-Crusty scabs on dogs often look less like individual wounds and more like a broad region of scabbiness.
+Crusty scabs on dogs often look less like distinct wounds and more like a broad region of scabbiness.
 For example, your dog may have crusty scabs across his entire back.
-In general, crusty scabs are caused by an underlying skin condition or internal disorder such as:
+In general, crusty scabs originate from underlying skin condition or internal disorder like:

 - Allergies